Let's flip this around from the other side.

 Early 40's and even late 30's!

-The symptoms will start before their period goes away.
+The symptoms will start before their period goes away or becomes irregular.

 This can be panic responses out of nowhere.
 Bursts of anger or depression.
 Anxiety.
 Allergic reactions are an early warning sign (cosmetics, suddenly can't eat foods, etc).

 When my wife told me she had a mini panic attack in 2017 at a PTO meeting, I didn't think anything of it.

 In hindsight, it was a huge signal.
 Man, if I could turn back time knowing what I know now.

 Look...at around age 45, she should be getting hormone panels run but that's probably not happening.

 The doctors are a bit clueless on perimenopause...even her OBGyn!

 This whole thing is about hormones!
 Period (which is also the same hormones, by the way).

 If you notice changes in mood that don't make sense, start to broach it (gently) with her.